 Curley families are invited to participate in elections to choose parents/guardians to serve on the SPC Executive Committee, on the School Site Council, and on the city-wide Parent Advisory Councils (PAC).
 Fundraising, recruiting parent volunteers and sponsoring academic and community-building programs are some of the SPC activities.
 The SPC Executive Board (who include co-Chairs, a Treasurer and Secretary) conducts monthly meetings and organizes various projects.
 Through the SPC, parents decide which issues to address and have direct access to the principal and school faculty.
-The present Co-Chairs are Dave Demerjian and Genevieve Day, our Treasurer is Kimberly Rand, and our co-secretaries are Lisa Foulger and Julie Smith-Bartoloni.
+The present Co-Chairs are Dave Demerjian and Genevieve Day, our Treasurer is Melissa Elow, and our Secretary is Lisa Foulger.

-During the 2012/2013 school year, SPC meetings are held the first Wednesday of each month from November onward while school is in session.
-Meeting are held in the Upper School Library.
+During the 2013/2014 school year, SPC meetings are held the first Wednesday of each month from September onward while school is in session.
+Meeting are held in the Upper School Library unless noted.
 Childcare and food is available during the evening time slots; and food and Spanish translation will be provided during the morning meetings.
 The dates for this year’s meetings are below:

 - School Site Council (SSC)

 - The School Site Council (SSC) is the central decision making body of the school.
 Co-chaired by the Principal and a parent co-chair (or co-chairs), the Curley’s SSC formally consists of 7 elected parents who reflect the diversity of our parent community, together with 6 BTU representatives.
 All meetings are open to the public.